Tony Emmerton has found a new direction in life since moving to the Northern Territory to work at Ayers Rock Resort.

 “The hourly rate in the area I was living in at the time was the same as what I’m earning now.
 So I thought if I’m going to do hard work, I might as well do it at a nice place without all the chemicals.”

-Tony’s local employment service provider ETC linked him to the New Careers for Aboriginal People (NCAP) Program delivered by ETC Aboriginal Employment Advisor Jennie Rosser.
+Tony’s local employment service provider ETC linked him to their Indigenous Services Team, where he began working with ETC Aboriginal Employment Advisor Jennie Rosser.

 “ETC asked me if I would like to experience a week out at Ayers Rock Resort.
 I was a bit hesitant as it was such a long journey and I’d never been that far West in my life.
 But I took the leap of faith in July last year and I’ve never regretted coming out here,” Tony said.